- Introducing dogs and children

 The best way to introduce puppies and children are as follows:

 - Get your child to calmly approach from the side, then allow your puppy to come the rest of the way.
-This will enable your dog to meet them on their own terms.
+The puppy needs to be able to approach in their own time and not feel they are being forced into a scary situation.

-- When your dog is comfortable, ask your child to gently stroke their head and neck, avoiding sensitive areas like the ears, tail, feet and stomach.
+- If your puppy is happy and enjoying the interaction, you can ask your child to gently stroke their head and neck, avoiding sensitive areas like the ears, tail, feet and stomach.

 Benefits of looking after a dog